-Prerequisite: Available to 2nd, 3rd and 4th year students Rotation: Every Fall
+Prerequisite: Available to 2nd, 3rd and 4th year students Rotation: Every Fall This course introduces the student to the methods and prin

 This course introduces the student to the methods and principles of reasoning.
 It intends to give the student a working knowledge of the basis and approach for analysing arguments.